Oh No! More Lemmings: Gameplay

 The gameplay is effectively identical to the original Lemmings game.
 However, while the first few levels for the Fun rating in the original game are tutorial-like, the Tame levels in Oh No!
-More Lemmings are just simple levels without hints on how to complete them.
+More Lemmings are just simple levels that make experienced Lemmings players familiar with the new terrain styles and no hints.
 All subsequent levels are considerably more difficult than those from the original game and become tougher at a much greater rate.
 Some players consider the Oh No! levels to be more entertaining, as they present a much greater challenge than those of the first game.
 The quota for the skills on many levels is set so that all quotas must be used to complete the level, thus giving only one possible way to complete many levels in Oh No!
 More Lemmings.

 Unlike the original game, none of the levels borrowed graphics from other Psygnosis titles.
 In one level, "Inroducing SUPERLEMMING" [sic], the player must save a single lemming that moves at a greatly increased speed.
 Also unlike the original Lemmings, each level is unique; no levels appear in multiple difficulty categories with different amounts of each skill.